klahrich/chiefhustler/content/posts/book-guy-spier.md

 This is my personal summary of Guy Spier's wonderful book.
 I take the liberty of mixing snippets from the book with my own thoughts.

 If you're interested in getting the book, here's the [amazon link](https://www.amazon.ca/Education-Value-Investor-Transformative-Enlightenment/dp/1137278811).
+I couldn't recommend it enough.

 ### Ch 1: Different games